How to Allocate Your Amazon Ad Budget for Maximum Book Sales

 Tier 3: Testing and Discovery (10-15% of Budget)

 This is your R&D budget.
 Auto campaigns for keyword discovery.
-New ad types you have not tried.
+Testing new ad types you have not tried.
 Sponsored Display experiments.
-Product targeting campaigns against new competitors.
+Product targeting campaigns against new competitor books or sub-genres.

 This budget should feel slightly uncomfortable — you know much of it will not produce immediate returns.
 That is the point.
-Without a testing budget, you stop discovering new profitable keywords, audiences, and strategies.
-Your competitors keep testing while you stagnate.
+Without a testing budget, you stop discovering new profitable keywords, reader audiences, and promotional strategies.
+Your fellow authors keep testing while your book sales stagnate.

 Rules for Tier 3 spending: